leonzwrx/homelab-wiki/general_linux_guides/darktable.md

 **WORKFLOW - BASE**
 1. Exposure.
 Use  lightbulb (Ctrl-B for white border reference)
 2. Color Calibration.  _Instead of White Balance_ Use the eye dropper to sample a neutral area, dragging the box around for variations, then fine-tune.
+Leave WB module at D65 if using Color Calibration in the pipeline
 3. Crop
 4. Rotate & Perspective.
 Right-click to draw a line that will align the photo
 5. Tone Equalizer (Shadows & Highlights is a simpler alternative):